07 Jan How to Optimise Blog Posts to Gain Featured Snippets

 2. Content Creation for Featured Snippets

-Once you’ve carried out your research, whether it’s using SEO tools, doing the manual process or our other suggested ways, the next step is to create your content and tailor it to the type of featured snippet you’re aiming for.
+Once you’ve carried out your research, whether it’s using SEO tools, using the manual processes or our other suggested ways, the next step is to create your content and tailor it to the type of featured snippet you’re aiming for.

 Below are some tips that we’ve picked up when researching paragraph featured snippets and list featured snippets: